GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

 Options:
-      --assume-yes=false: If true, skaffold will skip yes/no confirmation from the user and default to yes -c, --config='': File for global configurations (defaults to $HOME/.skaffold/config) -f, --filename='skaffold.yaml': Path or URL to the Skaffold config file --force=false: Recreate Kubernetes resources if necessary for deployment, warning: might cause downtime!
+      --assume-yes=false: If true, skaffold will skip yes/no confirmation from the user and default to yes --cloud-run-location='': The GCP Region to deploy Cloud Run services to --cloud-run-project='': The GCP Project ID or Project Number to deploy for Cloud Run -c, --config='': File for global configurations (defaults to $HOME/.skaffold/config) -f, --filename='skaffold.yaml': Path or URL to the Skaffold config file --force=false: Recreate Kubernetes resources if necessary for deployment, warning: might cause downtime!